Guidance for business on PPE for consumer use during COVID-19 Crisis

 - Conformity Assessment: Before placing PPE on the market, ensure that the appropriate conformity assessment procedure has been carried out by an EU Notified Body.
 Ensure that the manufacturer has drawn up the technical documentation, is accompanied by a Declaration of Conformity, and other applicable documentation (for example a Type Examination from an EU Notified Body and a technical file containing design and manufacturing details, as appropriate).

-- Check for Safety Standard Markings: Before placing PPE on the market, ensure that the PPE has an accurate CE marking, is marked with the applicable identification marks, and has the importers name and contact details.
+- Check for Conformity and Compliance Markings: Before placing PPE on the market, ensure that the PPE has an accurate CE marking, is marked with the applicable identification marks, and has the importers name and contact details.

 - Instructions & Information: Ensure that the PPE is accompanied by instructions and information in English.